-In the first quarter of 2006, our former Chief Financial Officer resigned and our Chief Executive Officer has resigned.
+In the six month period ended June 30, 2006, both our former Chief Financial Officer and our Chief Executive Officer resigned.
 Although we believe our current Chief Financial Officer is very experienced and our interim Chief Executive Officer has been involved with the Company for a significant period of time as a prior executive officer and director, any delays or inefficiencies in the transition of responsibilities may also hinder our growth and progress.
 In addition, we are currently in the process of recruiting a new Chief Executive Officer and a prolonged delay in successfully recruiting this person or inefficiencies in the transition of duties may also hinder our growth and progress.